 3. Never (ever) leave your child unattended

-The AAP suggests that the safest method for bathing a baby is using “touch supervision.”
+The AAP also suggests that the safest method for bathing a baby is using “touch supervision.”
 In other words, keep at least one hand on your baby at all times during their bath.
 And remember that babies can be slippery little things when they’re wet.
 A two-handed approach is probably an even better plan.

 It can be tempting to step away from the tub if you’ve forgotten something or want to grab your phone to answer a quick text.
-But leaving your child alone for even a few seconds is too long, Dr. Tang says.
+But leaving your child alone for even a few seconds is too long, Dr. Tang warns.

 If someone comes to the door, take your baby out of the tub and bring them with you.
-If your older child needs your attention, encourage them to join you in the bathroom or to wait for you to finish up.
+If your older child needs your attention, encourage them to join you in the bathroom or wait for you to finish up.